 The NSW Negotiations Competition is a new UN Youth diplomacy and negotiation competition that immerses students in the role of state negotiators finding practicable solutions to important international disputes.
 By diving deeply into the complex details of high-stakes crises’, then working to satisfy the interest of their government as well as find a mutually agreeable solution in the negotiation, delegates will develop their creativity, problem solving, communication skills and teamwork as well as meet a great array of like-minded friends.

-Negotiations’ main competition, with rounds held on the Saturday and finals on the Sunday, is the centre-point of the event, however throughout the weekend delegates will have their understanding of the key role of negotiation in the global system refined by several other experiences.
+Negotiations’ main competition, with preliminary rounds held on the 3-4 August and finals on the 17th August, is the centre-point of the event, however throughout the weekend delegates will have their understanding of the key role of negotiation in the global system refined by several other experiences.
 Illuminating and engaging guest speakers will present their knowledge and experience of the negotiation process from a range of perspectives, and the IPS Crisis Simulation, held for those not selected for the finals, will give delegates the flavour of a constantly shifting, high pressure negotiation in realtime.

 More Details on the Competition